Robust Variational Physics-Informed Neural Networks: Abstract

 \section{Abstract}

-We introduce a Robust version of the Variational Physics-Informed Neural Networks (RVPINNs) to approximate the Partial Differential Equations (PDEs) solution.
-We start from a weak Petrov-Galerkin formulation of the problem, select a discrete test space, and define a quadratic loss functional as in VPINNs.
-Whereas in VPINNs the loss depends upon the selected basis functions of a given test space, herein we minimize a loss based on the residual in the discrete dual norm, which is independent of the test space's choice of test basis functions.
-We demonstrate that this loss is a reliable and efficient estimator of the true error in the energy norm.
-The proposed loss function requires computation of the Gram matrix inverse, similar to what occurs in traditional residual minimization methods.
-To validate our theoretical findings, we test the performance and robustness of our algorithm in several advection-dominated-diffusion problems in one spatial dimension.
-We conclude that RVPINNs is a robust method.\\
+We introduce a Robust version of the Variational Physics-Informed Neural Networks method (RVPINNs).
+As in VPINNs, we define the quadratic loss functional in terms of a Petrov-Galerkin-type variational formulation of the PDE problem: the trial space is a (Deep) Neural Network (DNN) manifold, while the test space is a finite-dimensional vector space.
+Whereas the VPINN's loss depends upon the selected basis functions of a given test space, herein, we minimize a loss based on the discrete dual norm of the residual.
+The main advantage of such a loss definition is that it provides a reliable and efficient estimator of the true error in the energy norm under the assumption of the existence of a local Fortin operator.
+We test the performance and robustness of our algorithm in several advection-diffusion problems.
+These numerical results perfectly align with our theoretical findings, showing that our estimates are sharp.\\